Understanding Property Liens: A Comprehensive Guide

 Is it possible to sell a house in Richmond, Virginia, with a lien on it?
 Yes, but only if you do it the right way.
 If there is a lien on a house, it means that someone owes money or has a suit against it.
 This could be for back taxes, mortgage payments, or contractor work that hasn’t been done yet.

 People in Richmond who want to sell their homes but have a lien on them must take care of the lien first so the sale goes smoothly.
-You can sell a house with a lien, but the buyer has to pay off the lien before they can legally own the house.
+You can sell a house with a lien, but the buyer has to pay off the lien before they can legally own the home.
 You should know this.

 They will help you get through the talks and paperwork quickly and ensure you follow Virginia’s rules about sales of property and liens.
-People can sell their house even if there are liens on it, as long as they address certain requirements.
+People can sell their house even if there are liens on it, as long as they address specific requirements.
 Contact us to learn how.

 Do Liens Have to Be Paid Before Closing?